develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 The [Metamatic framework](https://www.npmjs.com/package/metamatic) now provides an out-of-the-box embedded router feature.

-When developing JavaScript web apps, there are multiple options available for enabling client-side routing in you browser-based software.
+When developing JavaScript web apps, there are multiple options available for enabling client-side routing in browser-based UI software.
 When coding with Metamatic and React, you can use many available router libraries to enable routing.

 But some libraries require you to wrap your application inside a certain "router provider".
 That can be understood as an anti-pattern especially